Log in

 While slower, I have found this more passive method results in a diverse community of native plants that are used right away.
 New additions grow quite well and have usually been in place a couple of seasons by the time I find them!
 Of course, this method requires patience and a change of perspective from what looks good to our eyes to what works best for the habitat.
 I move some plants around to other places on the property slowly, over time, after identifying them, learning about their growth habits and their place in the ecosystem, and observing their preferred growing conditions on this property.
 We save seeds from the more desirable volunteers.
 Getting to know what is already present on my small fragment of habitat helps me to recognize invasive species when they appear, which is another important task when restoring native species.
 The earlier they are removed, the better!

 The first two years of rewilding were quite difficult on my eyes and shifting perspective.
 Pioneer plants are usually the first to arrive.
 These are often dispersed by the wind and tend to be annual, weedy, and opportunistic.
 It took about 3-5 years for some of the more desirable annual and perennial plants to become established.
 We are now in the eighth year since we began allowing the place to go back to nature, and the rewards are enormous.
 Most of our time is spent walking around taking pictures, discovering new species, thinning out areas that are overgrown, and selectively removing woody plants, which tend to begin taking over the habitat within 5-7 years.
 Observing succession as it occurs and helping to shape the plant community is a relaxing pastime.
 Developing a close relationship to one’s own piece of land gives time to slowly learn new plants, which is much less intimidating than trying to learn about hundreds of native plants that may be found in our area!
 One may adjust as they go.
-Apps, like iNaturalist, take the guess work out of identifying plants, which has made rewilding much easier than the days of having to key down every plant or find a local expert!
+Apps, like SEEK and iNaturalist, take the guess work out of identifying plants, which has made rewilding much easier than the days of having to key down every plant or find a local expert!

 My main focus is native pollinators, especially bees, which tend to prefer flowers from three huge plant families providing food for birds and pollinators in north Texas: the Asteraceae (composite, or sunflower family), the Fabaceae (legume, or bean family), and the Rosaceae (rose family, which contains most of our fruit trees, vines, and shrubs).
 These three large families provide both humans and wildlife with important nutritional resources.
 They come in a variety of sizes, growth forms, and blooming times, which makes them excellent members of a native habitat.
 There are numerous specialized relationships between pollinators and other plant families, but these three are great to start with.